Theeoi/Theeoi/README.md

 🌱 I’m currently learning **best practices setting up VPS running Nginx and Gunicorn**.

-👯 I’m looking to collaborate on **simple github issues on software written in Python and/or C**.
-Know an issue that needs attention?
+👯 I’m looking to collaborate on **simple github issues on software written in Python and/or C**.<br>Know an issue that needs attention?
 Let me know!

 📫 Reach me at **me@theodorblom.com**.
 </p>